microsoft/app-innovation-team/1. labs/walkthrough-bot-dotnet/README-Kubernetes.md

     Login Server: wbdacr.azurecr.io
     ```

-#### Building Docker image in bot project
+## Building Docker image in bot project

-1. Ensure you have Docker running in your local machine, you have the latest version of the GitHub repo and you have successfully accomplished the [bot  programming laboratory](README-BotBuilderV4.md).
+1. Ensure you have Docker running in your local machine, you have the latest version of the GitHub repo and you have successfully accomplished the <a href="README-BotBuilderV4.md" target="_blank">bot  programming laboratory</a>.

 2. Let's backup the appsettings.json content in a notepad and then we are going to delete any settings.
 We are going to use the settings later.